rvjc/free-mandelbrot/README.md

 you could zoom in forever and make facinating new discoveries.
 All of this from an innocuous little equation!

-Who said Math was boring?
+Who said math was boring?

 Which brings me to the whole point of this exercise for three of my sons who were becoming interested in programming around